CalvinLeather/policies/source/sections/01-introduction.md

 ## 1.4 Requesting Audit and Compliance Reports

-Datica, at its sole discretion, shares audit reports, including its HITRUST reports and Corrective Action Plans (CAPs), with customers on a case by case basis.
+CRA, at its sole discretion, shares audit reports, including its HITRUST reports and Corrective Action Plans (CAPs), with customers on a case by case basis.
 All audit reports are shared under explicit NDA in Datica format between Datica and party to receive materials.
 Audit reports can be requested by Datica workforce members for Customers or directly by Datica Customers.

 The following process is used to request audit reports:

-1. Email is sent to compliance-reports@datica.com.
+1. Email is sent to compliance-reports@cra.com.
 In the email, please specify the type of report being requested and any required timelines for the report.
 2. Datica staff will log an issue with the details of the request into the Datica Quality Management System.
 The Datica Quality Management System is used to track requests' status and outcomes.
 3. Datica will confirm if a current NDA is in place with the party requesting the audit report.
 If there is no NDA in place, Datica will send one for execution.
 4. Once it has been confirmed that an NDA is executed, Datica staff will move the issue to "Under Review".